Student Rights Under FERPA

 3. Under "Student Life Management", select "Restrict or Unrestrict Student Information".

-4. On the the Student Data Restriction panel, students have the ability to remove their name and address from university phonebooks, restrict public release of their residing address and/or phone number, and prohib the release of academic information (major, college, class, degrees received, dates of attendance, and full/part-time status).
+4. On the the Student Data Restriction panel, students have the ability to remove their name and address from university phonebooks, restrict public release of their residing address and/or phone number, and prohit the release of academic information (major, college, class, degrees received, dates of attendance, and full/part-time status).